 Richard Topping, Chief Legal Officer

-Richard was recruited, along with the Mintz Law Firm, for his in-the-trenches experience in highly politicized, new health care delivery systems—like the entry of Medicaid managed care into a fee-for-service state, and the implementation of the MISSION Act to allow veterans better access to health care.
-His unique experience as an attorney and a health plan executive coupled with his Medicaid, VA and TRICARE expertise creates a unique perspective for the build out of new government healthcare programs.
+Richard focuses on highly politicized, new health care delivery systems—like the implementation of TRICARE portability, the entry of Medicaid managed care into a fee-for-service state, and the passage of the MISSION Act to allow veterans better access to health care.
+His unique experience as an attorney and a health plan executive coupled with his Medicaid, VA and TRICARE expertise creates a unique perspective for the build-out of new government healthcare programs.

-Before coming to CareSource, he served as CEO of Shao, Inc., a technology partnership between health plans and telecom carriers that provided plans and their members with tools to align incentives, share data, and create actionable decision pathways to lower costs and improve health.
+Before coming to CareSource, Richard was a member of Mintz’ healthcare practice in Washington D.C.
+He also served as the CEO of Shao, Inc., a technology partnership between health plans and telecom carriers that provided plans and their members with tools to align incentives and improve health.
 Prior to Shao, Richard served as an appointee to North Carolina Governor Pat McCrory and as the CEO and General Counsel of Cardinal Innovations Healthcare.
-In those roles, he helped guide the state through its transition to capitated IDD and mental health services and subsequent full conversion to a managed Medicaid program.
+In those roles, he helped guide the state through its successful transition to capitated IDD and mental health services.

-Richard began his career as a U.S. Army infantry officer, and then served as a JAG officer specializing in health care finance and hospitals.
-He has Bachelor of Arts from College of the Holy Cross, a Juris Doctor from the University of Connecticut and a Master of Public Health from Harvard University with a concentration in health law and policy.
+Richard began his career as a U.S. Army infantry officer and then served as a JAG officer specializing in TRICARE, health care finance, and hospitals.
+He has a Bachelor of Arts from the College of the Holy Cross, a Juris Doctor from the University of Connecticut and a Master of Public Health from Harvard University with a concentration in health law and policy.